pdohara/gitinit/contents/pages/before-the-beginning.md

 ### Commit

   A commit is a set of changes to files.
 Note that it may be a change to a single file, but more typically a commit will track changes to several files.
-This is convenient because changes often involve changes to multiple files.
+This is convenient because changes often involve multiple files.
 The Commit is sometimes called a changeset.
 Since Git stores these locally it is very quick to commit.
 We will talk more about this idea and how you should think about committing changes.

 #### SHA1 The name of a Commit